Wolfgang Amadeus Phoenix

-Wolfgang Amadeus Phoenix is the fourth studio album by French indie pop band Phoenix.
-It was released on 25 May 2009 by V2 Records.
-While the band's previous work enjoyed a moderate underground following, the release of Wolfgang Amadeus Phoenix drew the attention of a more mainstream audience.
+Wolfgang Amadeus Phoenix is the fourth studio album by French band Phoenix, it was released on 25 May 2009 through V2 Records, Loyauté, Glassnote, and Cooperative Music.
+While the band's previous work enjoyed a moderate underground following, Wolfgang Amadeus Phoenix drew the attention of a more mainstream audience.
 In the US, Phoenix began a promotional tour including performances on several late night talk shows.
 Wolfgang Amadeus Phoenix continued to gain momentum with the increased exposure of the tour.
 The album received critical acclaim with many publications calling it one of the best albums of 2009.
 Wolfgang Amadeus Phoenix earned the band a Grammy Award for Best Alternative Music Album at the 52nd Grammy Awards held on 31 January 2010.

 Background

 The album credits Phoenix band members Thomas Mars on vocals, Deck D'Arcy on bass, and Laurent Brancowitz and Christian Mazzalai on guitar.
 Phillipe Zdar produced and mixed the album and played drums on the song "Fences", with Cult of Luna drummer Thomas Hedlund playing drums on the majority of the album.
 Phoenix produced 10 songs for release on the album in the US and Canada under the Glassnote label.

 The album name plays off of Wolfgang Amadeus Mozart, using his first and middle name and replacing his last with the band's name "Phoenix".
 Of the name, Phoenix, Thomas Mars says, "The album title is almost like a childish thing, like you're unleashing a child into the museum and he draws a mustache on the Mona Lisa or something ...
 It's kind of bratty, especially with me, my mom is German and Mozart is Austrian and in Germany it's like messing with the Pope or something."